javaguy78/fight-the-infection/README.md

 fight-the-infection
 ===================

-Fight The Infection: Bukkit Plugin geared to make zombies even more dangerous.
+Fight The Infection: MinecraftForge Plugin geared to make zombies even more dangerous.